Smithay/smithay.github.io/content/wayland-rs-v0.20.markdown

 Now each time a new protocol object is created, you'll receive it as a `NewProxy`/`NewResource` object (depending on whether you are client side or server side), and will have to implement it before accessing the real `Proxy`/`Resource` and being able to use it.
-Implementing an object consists in providing a type implementing the appropriate `Implementation<Meta, Msg>` trait.
+Implementing an object consists of providing a type implementing the appropriate `Implementation<Meta, Msg>` trait.

 This trait has a very simple definition: